cloudmesh/client/docs/source/hackathon.rst

 Install 2.7.11
 --------------

-We ahve this documented elsewher
+We ahve this documented elsewhere

 Install 3.5